MustacheOfDeath/RandomKillProcess/README.md

 # RandomKillProcess
 Totally Useless

-Change "killSkype" in 'processUtils' with "killApp" if you want to kill a windows process
+Change "killSkype" in 'utility.processUtils' with "killApp" if you want to kill a windows process